Sruthi-Thiyagarajan/OOAD-LMS/README.md

 *	QT Framework
 *	SQLite

-## User Guide
+## Documentation
-Check the User Guide located in "Doucmentation/user_guide.pdf"
+Check the material in "Doucmentation/"